Japanese destroyer Harusame (1935): Operational history

-At the time of the attack on Pearl Harbor, Harusame was assigned to Destroyer Division 2 of Destroyer Squadron 4 of the IJN 2nd Fleet, and had sortied from Mako Guard District as part of the Philippine invasion force, covering landings at Vigan and Lingayen Gulf.
+At the time of the attack on Pearl Harbor, Harusame was assigned to Destroyer Division 2 of Destroyer Squadron 4 of the IJN 2nd Fleet, and sortied from Mako Guard District as part of the Philippine invasion force, covering landings at Vigan and Lingayen Gulf.
 From January 1942, Harusame participated in operations in "Operation J". the invasion of the Netherlands East Indies, including the invasions of Tarakan Island, Balikpapan and eastern Java.
 During the Battle of the Java Sea, Harusame engaged a group of Allied destroyers.
 In March and April, Harusame was based at Subic Bay, from where she assisted in the invasion of Cebu and the blockade of Manila Bay in the Philippines.
 In May, she returned to Yokosuka Naval Arsenal for repairs.

 During the Battle of Midway on 4–6 June, Harusame was part of the aborted Midway Occupation Force under Admiral Nobutake Kondō.
 In late July, she transferred to Mergui via Singapore to join the Indian Ocean raiding force, but the operation was cancelled due to developments at Guadalcanal, and she returned to Truk on 21 August.